Fightback! (policy)

 Fightback! was a 650-page economic policy package document proposed by John Hewson, federal leader of the Liberal Party of Australia and Leader of the Opposition from 1990 to 1994.
-It represented the start of their new "dry", economic liberal future policy direction, very different from the Keynesianism they previously practised.
+It represented the start of their new economic liberal future policy direction, very different from the Keynesianism they previously practised.
 The package was part of their unsuccessful policy platform at the 1993 election.

 Key elements

 The key elements of Fightback! were: